GTRONICK/QBack/README.md

   3. If you want to inspect the target folder before copy, click on "Open target".
   4. Click on the "Backup button" to start the copy.

-D. Copying several files and folders, to diferent targets:
+## D. Copying several files and folders, to different targets:

   1. Open your file explorer and copy the file paths to the sources text area and append a comma at the end of each path, or drag and drop the files.
   2. If you want to copy a file to a certain target, use the '>' symbol, for example: